Helsinki-NLP/shroom/index.md

 | **Unlabeled test set** | To be published (ETA Jan 10th) |
 | **Labeled test set** | To be published (ETA Feb 1st) |

+We are releasing a participant kit, which we'll keep building up.
+For now, it contains the scoring program as well as a random baseline, you can download it from <a href="https://a3s.fi/mickusti-2007780-pub/participant_kit.zip" download>here</a>.
-Participants can also download the scoring program [here](./scorer.py) for reference and developing their systems.
+Participants can also download the scoring program on its own [here](./scorer.py) for reference and developing their systems.

 #### Important dates